animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 I'm not trying to be mean to anybody.
 This is the truth.
 It's hard to express, because it implies that the world is bad, that people with authority are stupider than they're credited and esteem themselves, that they're not just stupid, but actually really, really, like really stupid, and in vast majority.
 THAT might make writing and reading this hard.
 It might make it hard to believe, if you haven't seen this for yourself, as a student.
 I'd say the same about the other PhD students though.
 I'd say this about every professor and PhD student who was in the CS department.
 Not personally, not that they're always stupid, but that, in general, they were.
 Undergrads maybe see grad students as knowing so much more, but those grad positions, and professorial, don't require intelligence to earn, usually.
 In most cases, actual intelligence, or anything actually novel, would get in the way.

-Most people get into those positions through natural memorization ability, or obsessive memorization, and then make some minor deviations from what was taught to them that they call research, and that combination of memorization and very-linear tinkering gets esteemed if they're able to write it up with formal academic jargon.
+Most people get into those positions through natural memorization ability, or obsessive memorization, and then make some minor deviations from what was taught to them that they call research, and that combination of memorization and very-linear tinkering gets esteemed if they're able to write it up in the standard academic jargon.
 That last part — jargon — is most of what academia beyond the memorization-stage requires.
 Even those professors who make a dent, often get there by luck, usually around a really simple idea well executed.

 In med school, the ability to memorize which prescriptions correspond to which diagnoses, and which diagnoses correspond to which symptoms, and which anatomical events correspond to which symptoms, is something ChatGPT-like AIs can pass [exceptionally](https://arxiv.org/abs/2404.18416), with [even better bedside manner](https://www.nature.com/articles/d41586-024-00099-4).

 <!--
 I'm not trying to be mean to anybody.
 This is the truth.
 It's hard to express, because it implies that the world is bad, that people with authority are stupider than they're credited and esteem themselves, that they're not just stupid, but actually really, really, like really stupid, and in vast majority.
 THAT might make writing and reading this hard.
 It might even make it hard to believe, if you haven't seen this for yourself, as a student.
 I'd say the same about the other PhD students though.
 I'd say this about every professor and PhD student who was in the CS department.
 Not personally, not that they're always stupid, but that, in general, they were.
 Undergrads maybe see grad students as knowing so much more, but those grad positions, and professorial, don't require intelligence to earn, so much as obsessive memorization of facts others taught you, and perhaps some ability to claim that one has woven something new from those facts.
 In most cases, actual intelligence, or aything actually novel, would get in the way.
 -->

-After the house on May St., I was coming up with and seeking a method that could do relational reasoning in deep learning.
-That is how I found MHDPA so early, before it had much recognition or almost any application (besides some groups at DeepMind) in the field.
-I was coming up with my own concept of relationally-attending-to image-features, and researching to find if anything existed in line with those principles, and I found the other DeepMind applications in [reinforcement learning](https://arxiv.org/abs/1806.01830) and [RNN memory](https://arxiv.org/abs/1806.01822), respectively.
-I was coming up with those methods for use as "relational representations" in a long-term episodic memory, and later how to innovate MHDPA for that purpose, a consideration that led to the innovation I evaluated on a question-answering dataset for my Semantic Parsing semester project, which outperformed the baseline MHDPA.
-I submitted my [paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) to the next year's ICML conference.
-The reviewers hadn't heard of MHDPA, compared it to other preexisting attention mechanisms, and critiqued that I didn't have enough experiments.
-Of course, adding more experiments wouldn't have been too hard if the next tailwinds didn't happen.

-As I worked on the NSF GRFP submission, I kept asking the I Ching for advice, in addition to Henry, Sri Pai, and Charles Venuto.
-The former tended to give the most consistent, helpful answers, and for most of the writing process, very positive and encouraging.
-By the "former," I mean the I Ching, but the three professors also were encouraging, read my submissions, looked at different drafts, and helped.
-Their opinions contradicted each other, especially on the choice between two versions of the research plan I wrote, where Henry and Sri, both Computer Science, preferred one, and Charles and someone my age I liked, and I, preferred the other.
-I ended up going with the one the CS professors preferred.
-It was more structured and rigorous-looking, but less natural, profound, and lacked as much of a deeper philosophical meaning.

-Towards the end of the submission, just when I was ready to submit my final versions, including that structured research plan that the CS professors liked, the I Ching's tone had gotten far more ominous in its answers, consistently, suddenly, no matter what I asked it, whether it was the choice between those versions of the research plan, or different edits I considered or came up with.
-Its predictions were all negative.
-I submitted what I had, since the deadline was that day, and the result ended up being a very unfortunate "honorable mention," wherein all of the reviews were excellent, except one "Good" that tilted the scale.
-The last's reasoning?
-I didn't have enough paper publications, as he'd "have expected" from someone with such an interesting submission.
-Otherwise, it was a good submission, but [without paper publications, he couldn't give me an "Excellent."](https://github.com/user-attachments/assets/87ef2c97-c1d5-4333-9247-a0d28a689efb)

 I went to a conference that year, NeurIPS, 2018, in Montreal.
 At the time it was called "NIPS, 2018."
 I met the DeepMind researcher Ryan Faulkner, who co-authored the [RNN memory](https://arxiv.org/abs/1806.01822) paper, that innovated on the RNN cell by applying internally the MHDPA method, who was so impressed with me that he invited me to lunch, and during lunch, as we were talking, he said he would recommend me to a position at DeepMind if I applied, back in 2018.